YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 Yes, DBS has finally caught up with the competition with their refreshed DBS VISA multi-currency Debit Card.

-It is a little different than the other multi-currency cards here as this card is linked to your DBS My Account and you must convert your currency to store in the respective foreign currency wallet before you spend overseas to enjoy 0% FCY fees.
-Otherwise, you will be hit with the typical 3.25% FCY fees.
+It is a little different from the other multi-currency cards here as this card is linked to your DBS My Account.
+You must convert your currency to store in the respective foreign currency wallet before you spend overseas to enjoy 0% FCY fees.
+Otherwise, you will be hit with the typical 3.25% FCY fee.

 What We Like About DBS VISA Debit Card

-• 2% cashback on all foreign currency spend (Valid with a minimum of S$500 on Visa and cash withdrawals limit of S$400 and below in the same month)
+- 2% cashback on all foreign currency spent (Valid with a minimum of S$500 on Visa and cash withdrawals limit of S$400 and below in the same month)

 What We Don’t Like About DBS VISA Debit Card